kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

 Before mounting such filesystem, the kernel module must know all the devices either via preceding execution of :command:`btrfs device scan` or using the *device* mount option.
-See section *MULTIPLE DEVICES* for more details.
+See section :ref:`MULTIPLE DEVICES<man-mkfs-multiple-devices>` for more details.

 The default block group profiles for data and metadata depend on number of devices and possibly other factors.
 It's recommended to use specific profiles